Ti Malice and Bouki

 Ti Malice is a trickster character and nemesis of Tonton (Uncle) Bouki in Haitian folklore.
 While Ti Malice is smart and guileful, Uncle Bouki is hardworking but is also very greedy.
-It is the manipulation of this greed that allows Ti Malice to often get the best of Uncle Bouqui.
+It is the manipulation of this greed that allows Ti Malice to often get the best of Uncle Bouki.
 These characters are said to be a split of Anansi, the trickster character of the Ashanti of Ghana.

-Bouqui and Malice have their origins in African oral traditions.
-In Senegal and neighboring countries, these two characters appear in animal form.
-Bouqui is represented as a hyena, which is called "Bouki" in the Fulani and Wolof languages, while Malice is a hare called "Leuk" in Senegal.
+Bouki and Malice have their origins in African oral traditions.
+In Senegal and neighbouring countries, these two characters appear in animal form.
+Bouki is represented as a hyena, which is called "Bouki" in the Fulani and Wolof languages, while Malice is a hare called "Leuk" in Senegal.
 From there, character traits develop that identify the two companions.
 Bouki, the hungry and skinny hyena and Leuk, the hare with a mischievous character and legendary cunning.

+Two equivalent figures, also a hyena known as Bouki and a hare (called Lapin), are known to exist in Louisiana folktales.